Explore Pasco's Gesa Stadium

 Gesa Stadium, earth-toned and low-slung, is an intimate facility.
 The seating bowl extends just past the infield dirt on both sides, with a section of general admission bleacher seating located on the third-base side.
 Dusty's Deck, a patio with room for 200 patrons, is situated down the first-base line.
 An external concourse is located behind the seating bowl, where fans can find restrooms and souvenirs.

 Improvements to Gesa Stadium include the installation of a new seating bowl and LED field lights in 2019.
-Other additions of recent vintage include a new infield, new batting cages and upgraded signage.
-In short, the ballpark is well-positioned to host Minor League Baseball for years to come.
+Other additions of recent vintage include a new infield, new batting cages, new weight room facility and upgraded signage.
+Ahead of the start of the 2024 season, renovations were performed to increase the size of both the home and visitors locker rooms, making way for updated training facilities and nutrition areas as part of the remaking of both clubhouses.

 Erik, then, is more of a team ambassador.
 The mascot is Dusty, a whirling dervish of dirt who stirs up enthusiasm and fun wherever he goes.
 Spending time with Dusty is a great way to blow off some steam.